Learning quantum many-body systems from a few copies: Maximum entropy principle for quantum Gibbs states

 In short, we see that we can perform the recovery by simply computing the gradient approximately.
 In particular, as already hinted at in~\cite{2004.07266}, this implies that recent methods developed to approximately compute the partition function of high-temperature quantum Gibbs states can be used to perform the postprocessing in polynomial time~\cite{kliesch_locality_2014,PhysRevLett.124.220601,harrow2020classical,kuwahara2020gaussian}.
+This and other methods to compute the gradient are discussed in more detail in Sec.~\ref{sec:regimesefficient}.
+Furthermore, it should be noted that usually $L=\Omega(\beta^{-2})$ in the high temperature regime, making the bound independent of $\beta$ for such states.
+We refer to Sec.~\ref{sec:strong_convexity} for a summary of the cases for which bounds on $L$ are known.